Should you be afraid of processed foods?

 of food processing.
 An example of this is bread.
 In the UK, wheat flour has to

-be fortified with calcium, iron, vitamin B1 (thiamine) and, B3 (niacin).
+be fortified with calcium, iron, vitamin B1 (thiamine) and, vitamin B3 (niacin).
 This

-is a significant source of nutrients for everyone.
+is a significant source of nutrients for the population.
 For instance, flour accounts

 for 35% of the population’s calcium intake.